Evie Sparkes is a published novelist, content writer and company director from the UK.

 They will have some.
 There will be things they want to know.
 I never mind if an interviewee asks me to repeat a question or explain it further.
 It shows confidence and neither they or I want to sit in painful silence while they struggle to come up with an answer to a question they didn't really understand.

 Smile as much as possible.
-People like smily people.
+People like smiley people.
 We are drawn to happy faces so be one of those.

-This all depends on the company but as a rule I would dress smartly.
+This all depends on the company but as a rule, I would dress smartly.
 I used to work for a publishing company and everyone wore jeans.
-I knew this before I applied for the job but I still didn't rock up in a faded pair of levis and a copped T-shirt.
+I knew this before I applied for the job but I still didn't show up in a faded pair of Levi's and a copped t-shirt.

 Smart casual is totally acceptable in most cases.
 If however, you are going for a job with an accountancy firm or some other financial institute you men might want to consider a shirt and jacket even if you ditch the tie.

 I have never expected to see an interviewee turn up in a shirt and tie but when they have it does show that they have paid special attention to their attire.